-- Then there's our alumni area, where people who used to work for Roland Berger Strategy Consultants can keep in touch with their ex-colleagues and the company itself (refer to the supplementary data protection statement for alumni ).
+Then there's our alumni area, where people who used to work for Roland Berger Strategy Consultants can keep in touch with their ex-colleagues and the company itself (refer to the supplementary data protection statement for alumni ).

 - And there are other pages on specific topics or with specific functions.
 Details can be found in the contents section of each page.

 We collect, process and use data for the reasons above, unless there are more specific reasons, which we will give when collecting that data (e.g. for applicants ).
 We do not use data other than for its intended purpose in each case.

 3. What data do we collect?

 3.1 Some data is collected automatically

 When you visit our websites, your IP address is recorded, along with the data you requested from the website, how much data you downloaded, the server reply code on the request from your browser, what browser you used, the date you visited, and for how long.